(MLA, APA, etc)

 - Builds citations for both print and electronic resources in MLA, APA and Chicago research styles.

-- This gives updates to MLA Handbook for Writers of Research Papers which became effective with the publication of the 7th edition in January 2009.
+- MLA Handbook for Writers of Research Papers, 7th ed.
+2009.

 MLA Style for Electronic Sources

 - Shows examples of citations for each of the databases available through the LRC.
 The examples may need to be modified somewhat to meet your instructors specifications, but it's a helpful starting point.

 MLA Style for Print Resources